tsalloum/stunning-laravel/README.md

+IP Address: 54.75.92.50

+DEFINITIONS:

-'sudo' command allows authorized users to temporarily gain superuser privileges to execute specific commands, perform administrative tasks, or modify system files.
+'sudo' is a command that allows authorized users to temporarily gain superuser privileges to execute specific commands, perform administrative tasks, or modify system files.
 To use sudo, a user must have the appropriate permissions, which can be granted by the system administrator.

 'apt-get' is a command-line tool that assists with the management of packages in Linux.
 Its primary function is to obtain information and packages from verified sources, enabling the installation, upgrading, management and removal of software packages and their corresponding dependencies through interaction with the APT library.

+STEPS:

 sudo apt-get install apache2
 sudo apt-get install mysql-server